Key Nonprofit Partners

 Since 1999, the Association of Fundraising Professionals, the Utah Nonprofits Association, and UServeUtah have celebrated Utah's outstanding philanthropists and volunteers at the annual Utah Philanthropy Day event.

-Click here to watch Andrea and James Clarke share their passion for bringing attention to Utah’s unparalleled nonprofit sector and spirit of giving, as well as present the first annual Labor and Honor Award to Stephenie Larsen, Founder and CEO of Encricle.
+Click here to watch Andrea and James Clarke share their passion for bringing attention to Utah’s unparalleled nonprofit sector and spirit of giving, as well as present the first annual Labor and Honor Award in 2021 to Stephenie Larsen, Founder and CEO of Encricle.

 RMHC gives a family with a sick child what they need most — each other.